Châteaux of the Loire Valley

 Today begins with an excursion to Château de Chenonceau, arguably the most iconic of its kind in the Loire Valley.
 The Château elegantly spans the River Cher and is a fine example of both Gothic and Renaissance architecture.
 After exploring the Château and its picturesque fountain gardens, we travel by coach to the town of Amboise, former home of the French royal court.
 Here we enjoy included entrance to Château du Clos Lucé, the last place that Leonardo da Vinci called home.
 Filled with some of his fascinating inventions, you are free to explore this delightful manor house and walk in the footsteps of the master himself who was so inspired by such scenic surroundings.

 We transfer to Tours today where we embark on a guided walking tour.
 Located on the lower reaches of the River Loire, between Orléans and the Atlantic coast, Tours is the largest city in the Loire Valley and boasts some impressive historical attractions such as the Archbishop's Palace, Saint-Gatiens Cathedral, home to some fine 13th-century stained glass windows, quaint Rue Colbert, Place Plumereau, and Saint Martin's Basilica - built in homage to St. Martin, the Bishop of Tours from 371 to 397 whose relics were the focus of many medieval pilgrimages.
 We see all of this and more during our explorations, which come ahead of lunch at a local restaurant.
+Our afternoon is at leisure to explore further.

 Marvel at the unique blend of medieval and Renaissance architecture that characterises Château du Rivau today, set in the heart of Loire Valley.
 With a rich and fascinating history, it's here that Joan of Arc replenished her stock of horses during the Hundred Years' War, Château du Rivau is everything you could expect from a French castle and more, with many visitors reporting that it seems to have materialised straight from the pages of a fairy tale.
 There are many features here to admire, from the majestic drawbridge and frescos depicting the Feast of Belshazzar, to the turreted outer buildings and pristine gardens filled with wonderful examples of contemporary art, and which are impressively maintained without the use of modern-day chemicals.
 As part of Great Rail Journeys' small group tour, we are lucky enough to enjoy a guided tour led by one of the current owners, who project-managed the extensive refurbishments that took place during the 1990s.